vinceasurion/final-exam-todo-list/README.md

 Run on your local machine

+> [!NOTE]
-> **Note**: When you run, you'll see a blank screen in the web page which is expected.
+> When you run, you'll see a blank screen in the web page which is expected.
 The application isn't functional yet you need to complete the challenges below in-order to make it functional.

 ```sh
 npm run dev